Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Introduction

-\begin{itemize} \item We propose a data generation pipeline to produce the closed-loop verifiable tasks' trajectory for reinforcement learning.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a data generation pipeline to produce the closed-loop verifiable tasks' trajectory for reinforcement learning.
 The proposed pipeline will simultaneously generate the task instruction, execution program, and verification program.
 To further refine data quality, we introduce the GATE, which identifies optimal training steps via trajectory sampling and evaluation. \item We propose the TR-SRL(Trajectory Reasoning by Step-wise Reinforcement Learning), which uses the step-wise training manner to replace the long-horizon training of manipulating the computer. \item We proposed a Grounding-Based Generalization Enhancement method to combine the planning ability and grounding ability into a unified model.
-The proposed method not only can keep the original models' performance but also can improve it. \end{itemize}

-In summary, based on these proposed methods including verifiable data generation, efficient reinforcement learning, and model enhancement, we create the SEA, which is the Self-Evolution Agent for computer use.
-As shown in the~\ref{fig:comparison}, our agent outperforms the 7B models and has a comparable performance with a larger number of parameters.
+The proposed method not only can keep the original models' performance but also can improve it. \end{itemize} In summary, based on these proposed methods, including verifiable data generation, efficient reinforcement learning, and model enhancement, we create the Self-Evolution Agent (SEA) for computer use.
+This agent utilizes the synthesis of verifiable tasks to evolve through step-wise reinforcement learning.
+As shown in ~\cref{fig:comparison}, our agent outperforms the 7B models and achieves comparable performance despite having a larger number of parameters.